 File Your Income Taxes Before the Tax Deadline

-The tax deadline may have moved to June 1, but don’t wait to file if you’re getting a tax refund.
+The tax deadline may have moved to June 1 last year, but don’t expect the same special treatment in 2021.
+Tax-filing deadlines have returned to normal this year, so don’t wait to file if you’re expecting a tax refund.
 It’s one way to put some cash in your pocket ASAP!
 Try TurboTax, online tax preparation software that walks you through each line of the return step-by-step.
 It asks key questions to help you get more money back on your tax return.
 TurboTax is NETFILE compatible so you’ll get an instant Express Notice of Assessment and your tax refund will be deposited directly into your bank account.
 As a bonus, Young and Thrifty readers currently save 15% off any paid TurboTax package.

-If you owe money, you can file your taxes and hold off cutting a cheque to the government.
-Because of COVID-19, the new deadline to pay any taxes owed is August 31, 2020.
-Instead, stash that cash in one of the best high interest-savings accounts or a short-term GIC, and let it earn some interest.
-Our top choice is EQ Bank because the EQ Bank Savings Plus Account offers an everyday interest rate of 2.00%* – one of the highest rates in Canada.
-Also, it currently offers a 3-month GIC at 2.45% interest.
+If you owe money, you probably enjoyed last year’s deadline extension to August 31, 2020.
+Unfortunately, the deadlines have returned to normal this year, so you’ll need to have cash on hand to pay up sooner rather than later.
+You can stash that cash in one of the best high interest-savings accounts or a short-term GIC, and let it earn some interest.
+Our top choice is EQ Bank because the Savings Plus Account offers an everyday interest rate of 1.25%* – one of the highest rates in Canada.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.